Our aim is to provide support for people with Parkinson’s, their family and carer’s in the Bailiwick of Guernsey.

 The Parkinson’s Nurse Specialist is Debbie Robilliard.
 You can be referred to Dr Matthew or Debbie via your GP.

 If you would like to get in touch, please either drop an email or give us a call, we can then have a chat and we will send you a welcome pack.

 How to join the local branch?

-If you would like to become a member of the local branch, then kindly call or email and then you will be sent an application form.
-The annual subscription is £5.00.
-For this you will receive a monthly local newsletter and diary and also receive publications from The UK Branch.
+If you would like to become a member, then kindly call or email and then you will be sent an application form.
+The annual subscription is £10.00.
+For this you will receive a monthly local newsletter.